datarooney/git_log_analysis/README.md

 At present there is one file.
 This is a shell script to loop through all the files in a git repo and output the log for each file to a single csv file.

 __notes:__
-1. The script is intended to provide a file by file output at a point in time, not to examine the git log of the branch.
+1. The script is intended to provide a file by file output at a specific commit not to examine the entire git log of the branch.
 In other words, this will only export data for files that exist at the point checked out.
-If files have been subsequently deleted, these will be ommitted from the results.
+If files have been deleted and do not currently exist in the repo, these will be ommitted from the results.

-1. If historic versions are to be examined, for example if large 'tidy-up' excercised have resulted in lots of deleted files, these can be examined by checking out a commit from prior to their deletion, then running the script.
+1. If historic versions are to be examined, for example if 'tidy-up' excercises have removed files, these can be examined by checking out a commit from prior to their deletion, then running the script.

 1. The script asks for a file extension.
 This is the extension WITHOUT the preceding period, e.g. for python 'py' will return results. '.py' will not.